brandur/sorg/content/fragments/hide-dirty.md

 has a similar mechanism called `__git_ps1`.

 This worked great for me for years until I started working in repositories with very large Git histories.
-For example, the kernel tree, Rust, or Servo will all demonstrate the effect. `git_prompt_info` took so long to return that the latency was disruptive when typing commands in quick succession.
+You can see it for yourself by cloning down the Linux kernel tree, Rust, or Servo, which all demonstrate the effect.
+`git_prompt_info` takes so long to return that the latency becomes disruptive when typing commands in quick succession.

 `git_prompt_info` calls into `git status`.
 Along with getting the current branch name, it returns another piece of information: whether the repository is